 The goal may even change altogether.

 Smaller steps keep things open for new opportunities to inspire you and even take you in a direction you had never considered.

 “Change alone is unchanging.”

-If you need help defining your goals and support around career change, book a free 30-minute call with me or just get in touch here!
+If you need help defining your goals and support around career change, get in touch here!

 Hello!
 I’m Gemma!

 I’m a Career Change Coach and